dwulff/duwulff.github.io/about.md

 title: About
 permalink: /about/
 ---
-I am a researcher at the Center for <a href="https://psycho.unibas.ch/en/department/people/profile/person/wulff/">Center for Cognitive and Decision Science (CDS)</a>, University of Basel, Switzerland, and an adjunct researcher at the <a href="https://www.mpib-berlin.mpg.de/en/staff/dirk-wulff">Center for Adaptive Rationality (ARC)</a>, Max Planck Institute for Human, Germany.
+I am a researcher at the Center for <a href="https://psycho.unibas.ch/en/department/people/profile/person/wulff/">Center for Cognitive and Decision Science (CDS)</a>, University of Basel, Switzerland, and an adjunct researcher at the <a href="https://www.mpib-berlin.mpg.de/en/staff/dirk-wulff">Center for Adaptive Rationality (ARC)</a>, Max Planck Institute for Human Development, Germany.

 My research broadly focuses on modeling human cognition.
 More specifically, I am interested in decisions from experience and decisions under uncertainty, semantic networks and their development across the life span, search processes in external and internal environments, and hand- and mouse-tracking methodologies.